JFK Mysterious Witness Deaths: London Sunday Times and HSCA Cover-up

 3) consider unnatural mortality rates (homicides, suicides and accidents)

 4) calculate the expected number of unnatural deaths over 1, 3 and 15 year periods

-5) consider that 7 top FBI officials called to testify at HSCA died within 6 months in 1977
+5) ignore 7 top FBI officials called to testify at HSCA died within 6 months in 1977